How Scoring Works In Bowling

-Each bowler plays ten 'frames' per games, with a maximum of two throws per frame.
+A ‘frame’ in bowling refers to a single turn by a bowler.
+Each bowler plays ten ‘frames’ per game, with a maximum of two throws per frame to try and knock down ten pins.

-The only exception is the last frame of the game, where you get to deliver an extra throw if you score a strike or a spare in that frame.
+The only exception is the last frame of the game, where you get an extra throw if you score a strike or a spare in that frame.

 Put simply, your score is calculated by adding up the number of pins you knock down in each frame and keeping a tally, but this gets complicated when you factor in strikes and spares.

-You'll definitely have noticed your score getting a massive boost when you get a strike, but how exactly is this calculated?
+A strike happens when you’ve knocked down all ten pins on the first ball roll of a frame, and boy does it feel good!
+You’ll notice your score getting a massive boost when you bowl a strike, but how exactly is this calculated?

 The reason your score isn’t immediately updated when you get a strike is because your total for that frame is dependent on your next frame.